debops/examples/vagrant-ansible-single/README.rst

 `vagrant` will generate an inventory-file somewhere `.vagrant/` (you do not need to care).
 This inventory will be set up with the data specified in the `Vagrantfile`.
-When running the ansible provisioner, this inventory is passed to `ansible-playbook`.
+When running the Ansible provisioner, this inventory is passed to `ansible-playbook`.

 In addition, the Vagrantfile will symlink some files or directories